 About

-I am a Research Fellow at Leibniz-Zentrum Moderner Orient (ZMO), where I am working on the project “Religion, Morality and Boko in West Africa“.
+I am a Research Fellow at Leibniz-Zentrum Moderner Orient (ZMO), where I work in the research unit “Religion and Intellectual Culture“.
 My research focuses on the history of Islam and Muslim societies in francophone West Africa from the 1960s to the present.
-I have conducted extensive fieldwork and archival research in Côte d’Ivoire, Burkina Faso, Benin, and Togo, examining Islamic activism among youth and women, their appropriation of (new) media, and Muslim politics.
+I have conducted extensive fieldwork and archival research in Benin, Togo, Côte d’Ivoire, and Burkina Faso, examining Islamic activism among youth and women, their appropriation of (new) media, and Muslim politics.

 Prior to my current position, I was a Banting Postdoctoral Fellow at the Center for African Studies at the University of Florida, and a Part-Time Professor at the University of Ottawa.
 I received my Ph.D. in History from the Université Laval (Canada) in 2018 with distinction.